csh970605/csh970605.github.io/_posts/2023-03-30-Simple_Linear_Regression.md

 # What is Simple Linear Regression?
 Simple linear regression is a statistical method that allows us to summarize and study relationships between two continuous (quantitative) variables:<br>
-+ The first variable(X) is regarded as the predictor, explanatory, or independent variable.
++ The first variable $X$ is regarded as the predictor, explanatory, or independent variable.
-+ The second variable(Y) is regarded as the response, outcome, or dependent variable.
++ The second variable $Y$ is regarded as the response, outcome, or dependent variable.

 As a result, the formula for simple linear regression is expressed as the formula below.